Regsiter now for a personalized educational experience.

 • Review rehabilitation strategies to treat vestibular deficits

-Dr. Cara Troutman-Enseki has no relevant relationships with proprietary entities producing health care goods or services.
+Dr. Cara Troutman-Enseki has no relevant relationships with any entities producing health care goods or services.

-Dr. Kelly Anderson has financial interests with the following proprietary entity or entities producing health care goods or services as indicated below:
+Dr. Kelly Anderson has financial interests with the following any entity or entities producing health care goods or services as indicated below:

-Dr. Anne Mucha has financial interests with the following proprietary entity or entities producing health care goods or services as indicated below:
+Dr. Anne Mucha has financial interests with the following any entity or entities producing health care goods or services as indicated below:

 The University of Pittsburgh School of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.